Walenty Stefański

-Walenty Stefański (12 February 1813 in Śródka, Poznań County - 30 June 1877 in Pelplin) was a Polish bookseller, publisher, political activist and co-founder of the Polish League (Liga Polska).
+Walenty Stefański (12 February 1813 in Śródka, Poznań County - 30 June 1877 in Pelplin) was a bookseller and publisher from the Kingdom of Prussia.
+He was also a political activist and co-founder of the Polish League (Liga Polska).
 He supported autonomy for Greater Poland during the Greater Poland Uprising of 1848 against Kingdom of Prussia, and was a member of the Polish National Committee (1848).

 Son of a fisherman, Stefański came from a lower-class family and was mostly self-educated.
 He taught himself French and Latin and learned German while working as an apprentice to a German owned printer.
 As a teenager he took part in the November Uprising in Congress Poland against Russian rule.